• Skip to primary navigation

 Why You'll Love these Chocolate Peppermint Cookies

-• paleo and gluten free - made with almond flour, almond butter and cacao powder
+• paleo and gluten free - made with almond flour, almond butter and cocoa powder

 • no chill dough - you don't need to refrigerate the dough before baking